© Harricana par Mariouche

 Marie Saint Pierre

-Maison Marie Saint Pierre has been sharing its vision of comfortable and functional luxury for 30 years.
+Maison Marie Saint Pierre has been sharing its vision of comfortable and functional luxury for over 30 years.
 Its expertly crafted collections balance innovative textures and organic volume.
 Almost like a second skin.

 Active on Quebec's men's fashion scene since 1993, Philippe Dubuc's refined style is distinguished by modern materials, elegant cuts, mineral tones and a polished finish.
+In the summer of 2017, he joined the Sarah Pacini Group to help create the brand's collections.

 Invited by grand couturiers Chambre syndicale de la haute couture de Paris, Jordanian-Canadian designer Rad Hourani presented the first haute couture runway in history featuring unisex fashions in 2013.
 His “genderless, raceless, ageless, nationless and limitless” collections feature skillfully crafted pieces that are both contemporary and timeless.